 Clients Who Aren’t Super Demanding

-You can’t always tell what your clients will be like until you’ve completed a job.
-But, if you find out they’re super demanding, you don’t have to keep working for them.
-Here are signs to watch for:
+You can’t always tell what your clients will be like until you’ve worked together for a bit.
+But, if you find out they’re super demanding, you don’t have to keep working for them once you’ve finished up the content you agreed to.

-- A client who calls frequently without scheduling
+- A client who frequently calls without scheduling

 - Or emails at all hours and expects an immediate response

-- Or wants you to just “rewrite” content they’ve found online
+- Or wants you to “rewrite” content they’ve found online

 - A gut feeling that says no